mickjc750/str/docs/strbuf-api.md

 		char cstr[];
 	} strbuf_t;

  Note that the size and capacity are of type int.
-This limits the buffer capacity to INT_MAX, which is 2GB for 32bit int's and 32kB for 16bit int's.
+This limits the buffer capacity to INT_MAX, which is approximately 2GB for 32bit int's and approximately 32kB for 16bit int's.

 &nbsp;
  This type is intended to be declared as a pointer __(strbuf_t*)__, if the buffer is relocated in memory this pointer needs to change, therefore __strbuf.h__ functions take the address of this pointer as an argument.
 While a pointer to a pointer may be confusing for some, in practice the source doesn't look too intimidating.
 Example: